 The written claim for the firearm should be made to the agency that has the firearm.
 Attach to the letter any police report referencing the seizure or any other document that describes the seizure.
 In the letter, list the time, date, and location from where the items were seized.

 If a law enforcement agency in Hillsborough County seized any firearm in a case where no arrest was made or where no case was established in the court system, then the owner of the firearm can seek the return of the firearm under Section 933.14(3), Florida Statutes.
 The individual or their attorney must file a sworn “Petition for Return of the Firearm” with the clerk of court.

-If no judge has been assigned, then the clerk’s office will then assign those petitions for the return of a firearm to First Appearance / Emergency Criminal Division “O” or another division, depending on the circumstances.
+But if the firearm was seized and there is no related court case or assigned judge, then the clerk’s office will then assign those petitions for the return of a firearm to First Appearance / Emergency Criminal Division “O” or another division, depending on the circumstances.
 The petitions must be filed in the Clerk’s Administrative File.
 See Administrative Order S-2006-146.